 In an age of convenience and impulse-purchases, enterprising companies have found success by creating unique business models that cater to the needs of the average customer.
 They act as the middle-man, delivering efficiency to the business process.

-An obvious, and often over looked, example of these services is witnessed in the food industry.
-Meal delivery services have drastically revolutionized the dining experience, allowing customers to enjoy their favorite restaurant’s meals from the comfort of their homes.
+An obvious, and often overlooked, example of these services is witnessed in the food industry.
+Meal delivery services have drastically revolutionized the dining experience, allowing customers to enjoy their favorite restaurant meals from the comfort of their homes.
 In an effort to improve on what is now an old concept, food providers have gone on to introduce value-added services like express delivery as a competitive edge.

-These services haven’t just revolutionized the way business is conducted; they have also altered the expectations of customers.
-Customers who were once satisfied with their package deliveries taking a week or so now expect same-day delivery.
-With the internet providing unlimited access and avenues, users have come to expect the same from the providers they encounter online, and in the real world.
+These services haven’t just revolutionized the way we conduct business — they've altered the expectations of customers.
+Customers, who were once satisfied with their package deliveries taking a week or so, now expect same-day delivery.
+With the internet providing unlimited access and avenues, users have come to expect the same from the providers they encounter online and in the real world.

 This phenomenon has given rise to corporate think tanks whose sole responsibility is to devise new and better ways of ensuring accessibility.
 There is a direct correlation between evolving business models and societal shifts, where both need to be considered and encouraged to complement each other.